-In 2001, Rob, Jean and their daughter Josalyn moved from Florida to the Seattle/Tacoma area, and discovered the convention world that exists up here.
+In 2001, Rob and his family moved from Florida to the Seattle/Tacoma area, and discovered the convention world that exists up here.
 A couple of years later, a bookstore/art gallery in Kent, WA called “Browser’s Books” was displaying and selling work by local artist Amy Brown, and decided to add Rob to their walls as well.
 Browser’s Books became Rob’s home base for many years, and most of his paintings from that time started as sketches done there in the bookstore.

 In 2007, Rob started showing his work at Norwescon in Seattle, and various other sci-fi/ fantasy conventions.
 For years, Rob concentrated on illustrating for independent and small-press writers and musicians, being able to work directly with other creators without intervening art directors.
 During that time, Add An Accent produced a line of pewter dragons and ceramic tiles based on Rob’s artwork.
 Meanwhile, his convention appearances took him from one side of the country to he other, and abroad to Worldcon art shows in Helsinki and Dublin.